Drew Barrymore forgives mother for putting her in psych ward as a teen

 Mother and daughter have since mended their relationship, especially after Drew Barrymore had children of her own - Olive, eight, and Frankie, six - with her ex-husband, art consultant Will Kopelman.

 "I'm really glad there is healing there.
 We have spent our entire lives trying to figure things out," she said.
 "I feel goodness towards my mum.
 I feel empathy and understanding.
-She's met my kids, but there's real boundaries and distance and a lot of respect."
+She's met my kids, but there are real boundaries and distance and a lot of respect."